-Cash Back: In the Netspend Online Portal, there are rotating cash back offers at different retailers.
-Users can opt-in to varying rewards for locations where they shop regularly to earn cash back, added automatically to their account.
+Cash Back: In the Netspend Online Portal, you can access rotating cash back offers at different retailers.
+You can opt-in to rewards for locations where you regularly shop to earn cash back, added automatically to your account.

 Mobile App: Netspend has a mobile app to give users up-to-date information about their account.
-Users can send and receive money, find the nearest reload location and see associated fees, load checks, and monitor transactions.
+Users can send and receive money, find the nearest reload location, see associated fees, load checks, and monitor transactions.

 Text Alerts: Netspend offers Anytime Alerts that users can customize to their needs.
-Alerts can be sent daily, weekly or with each transaction and include individual transaction details, received deposits, budget notifications, and declined transactions.
+Alerts can be sent daily, weekly, or with each transaction for individual transaction details, received deposits, budget notifications, and declined transactions.
 Users can also get on-demand alerts by texting the Netspend SMS number any time.

 Purchase Cushion: Netspend may cover a purchase if your account is short of funds, up to $10.